awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-container-services-deployments.md

 Complete the following prerequisites before you get started with creating a deployment in your container service:
 + Create your container service in your Lightsail account\.
 For more information, see [Creating Amazon Lightsail container services](amazon-lightsail-creating-container-services.md)\.
 + Identify the container images that you want to use when you launch containers on your container service\.
-  + Find container images on a public registry, such as the Amazon ECR Public Gallery or Docker Hub\.
-For more information, see [Amazon ECR Public Gallery](https://gallery.ecr.aws/) in the *Amazon ECR Public User Guide* and [Docker Hub Quickstart](https://docs.docker.com/docker-hub/) in the *Docker documentation*\.
+  + Find container images on a public registry, such as the Amazon ECR Public Gallery\.
+For more information, see [Amazon ECR Public Gallery](https://gallery.ecr.aws/) in the *Amazon ECR Public User Guide*\.
   + Create container images on your local machine, then push them to your Lightsail container service\.
 For more information, see the following guides:
     + [Installing software to manage container images for your Amazon Lightsail container services](amazon-lightsail-install-software.md)
     + [Creating container images for your Amazon Lightsail container services](amazon-lightsail-creating-container-images.md)